-The Ralph M. Besse Library serves the College community with both print and non-print resources.
-Located between the Mullen and Dauby academic buildings, provides access to 119,000 print volumes, 335,000 eBooks, 5100 audio visual resources, and 67,500 online journals.
+The Ralph M. Besse Library serves the College community with millions of resources in physical and online formats.
 Institutional memberships include OhioLINK, Ohio Private Academic Libraries (OPAL), Online Computer Library Center (OCLC), the American Library Association, and the Academic Library Association of Ohio.
 The Library offers circulation of materials, one on one research assistance, and research classes.
-Access to the collection is provided by an on-line public catalog.
+Access to the library's collections is provided by URsearch.
 The library web site provides access to over 100 research databases, online research guides, the library catalog, and other tools and resources allowing student success (www.ursuline.edu/Library).
 The Library's participation in OhioLINK provides students with direct access to millions of items in the collections of 121 academic libraries throughout the state of Ohio.

 Access to all resources is provided to users on and off campus.
 Study rooms and collaboration spaces are available on all floors and may be reserved online.
 A lab on the main floor provides a teaching facility and open lab space.
 Laptop computers may be checked out from the circulation desk.